MonkeyCoin/MNKY/index.md

 Me, /u/DrawerPull, will be keeping 30 million MonkeyDarts;
-    10 million to be posted on EtherDelta at time of launch, and 20 million to keep in case of needing to replace any MonkeyDarts somebody might have lost due to (not likely) errors in the code, and to distribute for free during the first 24hrs of deployment.
+    10 million to be posted on EtherDelta at time of launch, and 20 million to keep in case of needing to replace any MonkeyDarts somebody might have lost due to (not likely but just in case) errors in the code, and to distribute for free during the first 24hrs of deployment.

 ### ICO is ACTIVE